bankiru/docker-toran-proxy/README.md

 - **Redundant infrastructure to ensure your deployments never fail and your developers can work at any time.** Packages will be installed from your proxy with a fallback to GitHub, ensuring a maximum availability.
 - **Higher bandwidth for faster installations.** You can set up Toran in your local network or on a server near you.

+This is forked, rewritten and optimized version of [cedvan/docker-toran-proxy](https://github.com/cedvan/docker-toran-proxy).

 ## Quick start

 ```bash